| East L.A.

 took me to John Lennon's birthplace, the childhood homes of

-The Beatles, Strawberry Field, Penny Lane, St. Peters Church
+the Beatles, Strawberry Field, Penny Lane, St. Peters Church

 in Woolton (where John and Paul met), the Cavern Club, the